threefoldtech/info_grid/src/farmers/farming_optimization/farm_room_parameters.md

 ***

-## Calculate the Minimum BTU Needed for the AC
+## Calculate the Minimum BTU/h Needed for the AC

 Let's see how to calculate how powerful your AC unit needs to be when it comes to cooling down your server room.